MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp.md

 Q# provides you with an increasing number of libraries and user-defined types that will help you to implement tools and functions already created by others to build advanced quantum algorithms.
 For example, you need to entangle two-qubits q1 and q2?
 Instead of applying individually the necessary gates to get the qubits entangled you can use the already built-in operation `PrepareEntangledState([q1], [q2])`.

 Just as in classical computing, building programs on top of what others have already created will empower you to solve greater challenges.
-To know more about how you can learn quantum computing by coding in Q# check out [How to learn quantum computing?](xref:microsoft.quantum.overview.learn).
+To know more about how you can learn quantum computing by coding in Q# check out [How to learn quantum computing](xref:microsoft.quantum.overview.learn).